To File A Complaint, Contact A Title IX Coordinator

 Prevention and Outreach

-New students receive Title IX information at orientation, and returning students receive information by email each semester.
+All students are required to complete an online Title IX and Sexual Misconduct training within the first two weeks of their first semester and then annually through D2L.
 Additional educational programming is offered to all students throughout the academic year.
-The College mandates training at the time of hire and then annually for all employees.
-This training is conducted through the College’s Talent Management System.
+The College mandates training for all employees at the time of hire and then annually after that.
 Throughout each academic year, both Title IX Coordinators provide the LCC community with additional educational resources.

 All LCC employees, including executives, administrators, faculty, and support personnel are "Mandatory Reporters."
-Mandatory reporters are required to report all alleged sexual misconduct, including retaliation, to a Title IX Coordinator.
-Student employees are not mandatory reporters, but may choose to report alleged sexual misconduct.
+Mandatory reporters are required to report all alleged sexual harassment, discrimination, and sexual misconduct, including retaliation, to a Title IX Coordinator.
+Student employees are not mandatory reporters but may choose to report alleged sexual harassment and sexual misconduct.

-Counselors are not mandatory reporters, as the information shared with them is kept confidential.
-Allegations brought to counselors may be kept confidential and not reported to a Title IX Coordinator.
+Counselors are not mandatory reporters, if the information shared with them is kept confidential.
+Allegations brought to counselors outside of their confidential roles must be reported to a Title IX Coordinator.

-Many times, those making a complaint of sexual misconduct would like support beyond what a Title IX Coordinator can provide.
+Many times, those making a complaint of sexual harassment, discrimination, and sexual misconduct would like support beyond what a Title IX Coordinator can provide.
 The Campus Resources document below contains a list of internal and external resources available to anyone who is part of the LCC Community.